Accessible Flipbooks: How to Create Inclusive Content with Flipsnack

 How to make a PDF accessible

-Turning static into dynamic PDFs is the core of our product.
-But to ensure PDF accessibility to your PDF, you need to create it with accessibility in mind from the start.
+Turning static PDFs into dynamic flipbooks is the core of our product.
+But to make a PDF flipbook ADA compliant, you need to start with an accessible source file and build accessibility in from the very beginning.

 Here’s how to do it.